yapcona/Online_Art_Gallery_Website/README.md

 - **HTML & CSS**: For the structural and aesthetic design, complete with animation effects to add dynamic elements.
 - **JavaScript**: Implementing interactive features and enhancing user experience.

+## Contributions

+Feel free to contribute to this project by submitting issues, pull requests, or suggestions.
+Collaboration is always welcome!

+## License

+This project is licensed under the [MIT License](LICENSE.txt).

 ### Let's Connect